SaimShaikh/Cloud_Computing/AWS/AWS _Lambda _Function/AWS Lambda Function.md

 AWS Lambda is called “serverless” because you don’t manage servers — AWS does.
 But don’t get it twisted — servers still exist.
 They’re just hidden from you. 😏

+* ⚙️ What Happens Under the Hood

+- When you deploy your function to Lambda:

+- AWS keeps a pool of compute resources (actual servers under the hood).

+- When your function is triggered — AWS automatically provisions one of those servers.

+- Your code runs there for a few milliseconds or seconds.

+- When done — the server is destroyed or put back in the pool.

+- You pay only for the time your code actually ran (not for the idle time).

+So yeah — there are servers, but you never see, configure, or maintain them.
+Hence, “Serverless.”
 ---

 ### AWS Lambda language support